shmsoft/FreeEed/README.md

 ## How it works

-FreeEed is built with Hadoop, Tika, Lucene, Solr and embodies best practices in Big Data systems. .
+FreeEed is built with Hadoop, Tika, Lucene, ElasticSearch and embodies best practices in Big Data systems. .

 [FreeEedReview](https://github.com/shmsoft/FreeEedUI) is a companion project that allows to do legal review of FreeEed-processed data.
 There are a few other nascent FreeEed* projects in the making, search them on GitHub.